Are you aware of the dos and don’ts associated with workplace bathrooms?

 According to research carried out by the University of Colorado, in the US in 2011, public bathrooms teem with hundreds of different species of bacteria – 230 different species on bathroom floors alone with 150 species found on other surfaces.

 Not only that, but bacteria spread extremely fast in enclosed areas used by multiple people, like a workplace bathroom.
 Research carried out by Dr. Charles Gerba, microbiology professor at the University of Arizona, looked at the extent to which bacteria can spread.

-A True Cause for Concern?
+A True Cause for Concern

-We know that the vast majority of people who use their bathroom facilities at work do not have their fingers drop off, or noses explode or display any other kind of negative health effects.
+We know that the vast majority of people who use their bathroom facilities at work do not have their fingers drop off, or noses explode or display any other kind of supernaturally negative health effects.

 - Gastrointestinal viruses can cause stomach ailments, and include such nasties as norovirus (Winter Vomiting Bug).
 These can remain on a solid surface for as long as 7 days.